maboukerfa/CursorMate/README.md

 4. View the streaming AI response.
 5.  **Copy** the response.

 ## Configuration

-Click the **"EXTENSION OPTIONS"** link in the popup (or right-click the extension icon and select "Options") to access the Settings page.
+Click the **"EXTENSION OPTIONS"** link in the popup (or right-click the extension icon and select "Settings") to access the Settings page.

+### Extension Behavior
+- **Show Floating Icon** (Default): Displays a small icon near the selection.
+- **Show Popup Immediately**: Skips the icon and opens the panel right away.
+- **Manual Trigger Only**: Keeps the UI hidden until you explicitly click the extension icon.

 ### Model Configuration
 - **Model Name**: The ID of the model you want to use (e.g., `deepseek-chat`, `gpt-4o`).